Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 ### Changelog

+**24th July 2015**

+* Initiative bonus can now text instead of just a number
+* Removed warning about settings changes
+* Made a new toggle for PC/NPC.
+The animation is super smooth outside of roll20, but in roll20 it is super laggy.
+I'll try to massage it more later.

 **22nd July 2015**

 * Weapon & Action Macro no longer outputs a blank line.
 (It cannot be toggled off - though it never could be)